 - Chopped leaves

-They all work beautifully, so I suggest using the one that is most easily accessible in your area of the world.
+They all work beautifully.
+I suggest using the one that is most easily accessible in your area of the world.

 After you have planted your plants or your seeds have sprouted to a decent size, cover any bare ground in between the plants with your mulching material.
 This will keep weeds from growing as aggressively, help retain moisture, and help prevent your good soil from washing away.

 During the “off-season” of gardening, make sure your soil is heavily mulched, or grow a “cover crop” to act as a fertilizer as well as hold your soil in place.
 To do this, simply sow your cover crop of choice, let it grow all winter, then turn it under with a hoe in the early spring.